Street Fighter 6 Roster: All the Confirmed and Leaked Characters

 Street Fighter 6 Roster: All Confirmed Characters

-While what’s presumed to be the complete list of characters joining the fight in the game has already been leaked and revealed, here are the characters that have so far been confirmed in official channels:
+While what’s presumed to be the complete list of characters joining the fight in the game has already been leaked and revealed, Capcom has only revealed a dozen or so officially.
+These characters are:

+- Ryu – Ever training, this martial artist seeks true strength.
+Well-mannered and sincere, Ryu travels the globe in search of worthy opponents.
+Having overcome the Satsui no Hado, he now seeks yet greater heights.

+- Ken – Former US National Fighting Champ, and ex-VP of the Masters Foundation.
+Accusations of orchestrating a criminal plot have forced Ken to abandon his family and business and go into hiding.

 Street Fighter 6 Roster of Leaked Characters